 Most of our classroom training courses take place in Belgium (Edegem) or The Netherlands (Breda).
 Please click the button with the desired date to check the exact location of the training.

-This coaching trajectory supports technical profiles with their first steps in the world of training and coaching, and this in a pragmatic way.
-The goal is to give them the tools they need to transfer their technical knowledge to young professionals.
+Our Technical Coaching programme aims to give technical IT profiles the confidence to guide others who want to expand their IT skills.
+We will introduce them to the world of training and coaching in a pragmatic way.
+The goal is to hand them the tools they need to transfer their technical knowledge to others effectively.

 Intake: face-to-face or online, ca. 1 hour